The Perfect 2 Day Osaka Itinerary

-Labelled one of the best aquariums in the world, the aquarium has enormous tanks that hold everything from whale sharks to manta rays even tiger sharks and of course tons of fish.
+Labeled one of the best aquariums in the world, the aquarium has enormous tanks that hold everything from whale sharks to manta rays even tiger sharks and of course tons of fish.

 The Aquarium is pricey at Y2,300 for adults and Y1,200 for kids but it is a great day out especially if it is raining.
 You can buy your tickets here.

 Lunch Tempozan Marketplace

 By now you’ve probably worked up an appetite from walking around.
 Head to Tempozan Marketplace, which is located between Osaka Aquarium and the Tempozan Ferris Wheel.
 You’ll find cheap street food stalls and a variety of Japanese and Western options in the food court or you can take a street food tour through Osaka which I highly recommend.